ArchambaultP/COMP472-A1/README.md

 To run our program, all that is required is to run the main.
 To choose between dataset 1 or 2 all that is needed is to change the dataset_index variable on line 26.
 Input 1 for DS1 and 2 for DS2.
+To output a specific file for a model, uncomment the line right under the created model in the main method.

 ## Specifications for certain models: